 Vaginal spermicides are inserted into the vagina before having vaginal intercourse to help prevent pregnancy.
 They contain nonoxyl-9, a chemical that kills sperm.
-Spermicide is currently available in two form in Canada: spermicidal film, which is a thin 2×2 inch sheet of spermicide which melts when places inside the vagina; and spermicidal foam.
+Spermicide is currently available in Canada as a spermicidal film, which is a thin 2×2 inch sheet of spermicide which melts when placed inside the vagina, and a spermicidal foam.

 How does spermicide work?